ImFlog/schema-registry-plugin/README.md

 What these tasks do and how to configure them is described in the following sections.
 ### Download schemas
-Like the name of the task imply, this task is responsible of retrieving schemas from a schema registry.
+Like the name of the task imply, this task is responsible for retrieving schemas from a schema registry.

 A DSL is available to configure the task:
 ```groovy